/ /

 For hikes in one of Washington’s many areas that are run by the US Forest Service, like Mount Baker-Snoqualmie National Forest or Olympic National Forest, you’ll need a Northwest Forest Pass.

-Last, but certainly not least, is the National Parks Pass.
-This one is useful if you’re planning on hiking in any of Washington’s National Parks – Rainier, Olympic, or the North Cascades (though the latter technically doesn’t require it for entry).
+Last, but certainly not least, is the America the Beautiful Pass.
+This one is useful if you’re planning on hiking in any of Washington’s National Parks – Mount Rainier, Olympic, or the North Cascades (though the latter technically doesn’t require it for entry).

 A seven day pass costs $30 per car, and the America the Beautiful Pass, which actually includes US Forest Service lands covered by the Northwest Forest Pass, costs $80 for a year.